 - The American Camp Association and other organizations have compiled pages of data, taken by the overnight camps that did operate successfully (using the established guidance and preventative protocols) outside California in 2020.

-- For 2021, as you would expect, the camp experience may look different in some ways.
+- For 2021, as you would expect, the camp experience will look different in some ways.
 Although there may be changes to how campers are scheduled for activities or the way we congregate together, our goal is to continue to offer an incredible experience for campers, complete with laughter, community, new friendships, and many fun activities.

 We all know how important it is for children to experience friendships, acceptance, self-confidence, self-esteem, exercise, and positive memories.
 Even if camp looks a bit different than it has in the past, we know that our campers will be happy to just be here, with us, engaging in the many activities we can provide and interacting with their peers.
 We can assure you we are doing everything we can to offer your camper a fun-filled experience that will create healthy social experiences while teaching safe social behavior.
 The safest option for everyone is still to shelter at home.
 There is a risk with any community-based activity, including camp.
 However, we feel kids are getting to a point where, for some of them, the isolation carries its own set of emotional challenges.
 Only you as a parent/guardian can weigh the options, but we are here if you feel camp is right for you and your family.

 It is likely that the provided information below may change over the coming weeks as the situation with COVID-19 continues to evolve, and as we await additional guidance from California and Fresno County.
 We appreciate your flexibility and support and look forward to having your camper join us this summer.
 Please contact our team with any further questions or needs you may have.

 Last Updated: 4/29/2021

 Will you be running camp programs at full capacity?

 Will there be pre-camp COVID testing required for campers and staff?